-Most of my clients start with a tiny misconception that can wreck their progress.
+Most people I work with come with a misconception that can wreck their progress.

 Whether they’re working on anxiety, insecurity, confidence, etc., they picture progress like this: